 John K. Bell, FCPA, FCA, ICD.D - Chair and Director - Mr. Bell is the Chairman and Chief Executive Officer of Onbelay Capital Inc., an investment management and holding corporation.
-Mr. Bell is also the Chairman of the board of directors of CGC.
-Prior to that, he was the founder, Chief Executive Officer and owner of Shred-Tech Limited ("Shred-Tech") the global leader in the mobile document shredding and recycling Industry.
-He was founder, owner and Chief Executive Officer of Polymer Technologies Inc. ("Polymer") a global manufacturer of automotive parts.
-He successfully exited Shred-Tech to a NYSE Company and Polymer to private equity.
+Prior to that, he was the founder, Chief Executive Officer and owner of Shred-Tech Limited ("Shred-Tech"), the global leader in the mobile document shredding and recycling industry.
+He was also founder, owner and Chief Executive Officer of Polymer Technologies, Inc. ("Polymer"), a global manufacturer of automotive parts.
+He successfully exited Shred-Tech to a NYSE-listed company and Polymer to a private equity firm.
 He was Chairman and lead investor in BSM Technologies Inc. (TSX) where he led board and management renewal leading to profitable growth before successfully exiting.
 He was also interim Chief Executive Officer and director of ATS Automation (TSX) and led management and board renewal.
-Past boards that Mr. Bell served on include Royal Canadian Mint, Hospital of Ontario Pension Plan, Tuckamore Capital and Strongco Corp.
-He served as Chairman of Cambridge Memorial Hospital, Waterloo Regional Police, Canada's Community Triangle Accelerator Network and Waterloo Region Prosperity Council.
-He was Board member and National Secretary of Crohns and Colitis Canada and is an Entrepreneur in Residence at the Ivey Business School, Western University.
+Mr. Bell is currently a board member of CURE Pharmaceutical Holding Corp. and DelMar Pharmaceuticals, Inc. Past boards that Mr. Bell served on include Royal Canadian Mint, where he also served as a member of the Governance and Nominating Committee, Hospital of Ontario Pension Plan, Tuckamore Capital and Strongco Corp.
+He also served as director and interim Chair of the board of CGC, and as a member of CGC's Corporate Governance and Compensation Committee.
+Mr. Bell served as Chairman of Cambridge Memorial Hospital, Waterloo Regional Police, Canada's Community Triangle Accelerator Network and Waterloo Region Prosperity Council and was a board member and National Secretary of Crohns and Colitis Canada.
+He is an Entrepreneur in Residence at the Ivey Business School, Western University and a member of the Board of Governors of The Stratford Festival.

-Asha Daniere - Director - Ms. Daniere is Executive Vice-President, Legal & Business Affairs at Blue Ant Media, a multi-platform media company.
-Ms. Daniere was previously the Senior Vice President and General Counsel at Score Media Inc., a formerly publicly traded sports media company.
-Prior to her role at Score Media, Ms. Daniere was General Counsel at Fun Technologies Inc., an Internet start-up that previously traded on the TSX and on Alternative Investment Market.
+Asha Daniere - Director - Ms. Daniere is a strategic and legal advisor to companies in the media and technology industries.
+Previously, she was Executive Vice-President, Legal & Business Affairs at Blue Ant Media, a multiplatform media company.
+Ms. Daniere was the Senior Vice President and General Counsel at Score Media Inc. ("Score Media"), a formerly publicly traded sports media company.
+Prior to her role at Score Media, Ms. Daniere was General Counsel at Fun Technologies Inc. ("Fun Technologies"), an Internet start-up that previously traded on the TSX and on the Alternative Investment Market.
 Fun Technologies was focused on online skill games and online fantasy sports offerings and was bought by Liberty Media Inc. during her tenure at a valuation of \$454,000,000.
-In addition to her experience in Canada, Ms. Daniere practiced law in the United States, as an associate at White and Case LLP in New York City and as inhouse counsel to The Topps Company, Inc. Ms. Daniere was called to the bar in both New York State and Ontario.
+In addition to her experience in Canada, Ms. Daniere practiced law in the United States, as an associate at White and Case LLP in New York City and as in-house counsel to The Topps Company, Inc. Ms. Daniere is currently a board member of the Toronto International Film Festival.
+Ms. Daniere was called to the bar in both New York State and Ontario.
 She received her J.D. from Tulane Law School and her B.A. from the University of Toronto.